 You are required to produce a pay slip for the employee after each payroll run.
 The pay slip should describe salary, withholding tax, basis for calculation of holiday pay and any other deductions in the salary.

 When an employee falls ill, you need to be aware of your responsibilities as an employer.
 An employee is normally entitled to 16 days of sick-pay from the employer (the employer's period).
 If you pay out salary beyond, you need to apply to NAV for a refund.
 Alternatively, you can stop paying salary to the employee after the employer´s period, and let NAV pay out directly to the employee.

 When you pay salary, cash benefits, payments in kind or expense allowances, you must also submit an a-melding to the authorities.
 If you have deducted payroll withholding tax, this must also be reported in the a-melding.
 You must submit a-meldings by the 5th of the month after the payment.
 It is the date of payment which determines when you must submit information.

 Payment of withholding tax deductions and employer's National Insurance contributions

 Tax that you have deducted from your employees' salaries and calculated employer's National Insurance contributions must be paid to the authorities six times a year.
 When you submit an a-melding, you will receive feedback in Altinn (or alternatively directly in your payroll system) giving information on the amount, account number, KID and the tax collector to whom you must make the payment.

 If you have an employee who accrues unpaid debt or other monetary claims, as their employer you may be ordered to make deductions from their salary.
-This is known as a 'garnishment'.
+This is known as a attachment of earnings.
 You will be told exactly how much to deduct and to whom you should pay the amount you deduct.
 Only public authorities can order deductions to be made from employees' salaries.